Kenya Army Infantry: Casualties in Somalia

 Raymond Kirui, attached to 7 Kenya Rifles, who joined the Kenya Defence Forces on 25 October 2010, died on 24 November, last year when the vehicle he and 13 other soldiers were travelling in drove over an improvised explosive device in Bulla Garaay area near Mandera.
 Lance Corporal Willie Njoroge attached to the 1st Kenya Rifles died during a confrontation between his unit and al Shabaab fighters in Somalia on 29 December last year.
 His unit had raided the al Qaeda linked insurgents base south of Beles Qooqani when he was killed.
 Five al Shabaab fighters were killed and many others injured during the incident.
 He joined the Kenya Defence Forces on 3 August 2002.

 Others who have been killed are Yusuf Abdullah Korio, a private in the 15th Kenya Rifles.
 Korio joined the military in 1992 and died during combat on 22 December last year when during fighting between Tabda and Dhobley.
 Ronald Kipkemboi Kiptui, who joined the army on 29 October 2007 and was attached to the 7th Kenya Rifles, died on 3 December, last year.

 Other infantry units

-There are three other infantry units in the Kenya Army that are not necessarily part of the Kenya Rifles; 20 Parachute Battalion, and the two special operations units, 30 Special Forces Battalion and 40 Ranger Strike Force Battalion,.
+There are three other infantry units in the Kenya Army that are not necessarily part of the Kenya Rifles; 20 Parachute Battalion, and the two special operations units, 30 Special Forces Battalion and 40 Ranger Strike Force Battalion.
 These units make up the Army Special Operations Brigade (Kenya).

-In addition, 50th Air Cavalry Battalion is a unique unit flying Hughes 500s which may have some airmobile infantry capability.
+In addition, 50th Air Cavalry Battalion was a unique unit flying Hughes 500s which may have some airmobile infantry capability.